Groupe Bull: Growth

 Groupe Bull bought Zenith Electronics in late December 1989.
 It kept Zenith Data Systems' headquarters and plants in Chicago and St. Joseph, Michigan.
-In 1994, the company was re-privatised.
+In 1993 the French Government initiated the process of privatization, which was completed in the period 1995-97 when the company was re-privatised.

 In August 2014, the French IT company Atos announced that it had acquired a controlling stake in Bull SA through a tender offer launched in May.
 Atos announced plans in October, 2014 to buy out or squeeze out the remaining share and bondholders.

-Bull launched the Hoox m2, the first integrally secured European smartphone, which in June 2014 was approved for use with data classified as 'Restricted Information' ('Diffusion Restreinte') by the Agence nationale de la sécurité des systèmes d'information (ANSSI).
+Bull launched the Hoox m2, the first integrally secured European smartphone, which in June 2014 was approved for use with data classified as "Restricted Information" ("Diffusion Restreinte") by the Agence nationale de la sécurité des systèmes d'information (ANSSI).
 The Hoox range of secure mobiles and smartphones ensures confidentiality of voice, SMS, e-mail and data communication.